Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we don't address these issues now, we may face a backlash that could undermine our progress.
-We have a responsibility to protect those who are often overlooked."
+We have a responsibility to protect those who are often overlooked, and that starts with inclusive policies."

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built.
 But I see your point; we must find a way to include those voices.
-Perhaps we can work together to create a framework that addresses both security and social equity."
+Perhaps we can work together to create a framework that addresses both security and social equity.
+But we must also be realistic about the challenges we face."

 **Isabella**: "We can't ignore the ethical implications of AI in our economic systems, Marcus.
 It's not just about efficiency; it's about the people affected.
 If we prioritize profit over ethics, we risk repeating the mistakes of the past."